JuliaDiff/ChainRulesCore.jl/docs/src/design/many_differentials.md

 Further, add `ZeroTangent()` to any primal value (no matter the type) and you get back another value of the same primal type (the same value in fact).
 So it meets the requirements of a differential type for *all* primal types.
-`ZeroTangent` can save on memory (since we can avoid allocating anything) and on time (since performing the multiplication `ZeroTangent` and `ThunkedTangent` are both examples of a differential type that is valid for multiple primal types.
+`ZeroTangent` can save on memory (since we can avoid allocating anything) and on time (since performing the multiplication `ZeroTangent` and `Thunk` are both examples of a differential type that is valid for multiple primal types.

 ## Conclusion